MAGALA-RICHARD/reproducible/README.rst

 Recap
 -----
-- This directory targets Windows only.
-For macOS or Linux, install or build APSIM NG for your platform and set the binary path via ``set_apsim_bin_path`` (see *Cross-platform use* above).
+- This directory targets Windows or intel-based MacOS only.
+For others, install or build APSIM NG for your platform and set the binary path via ``set_apsim_bin_path`` (see *Cross-platform use* above).
 - Ensure Git is installed and available on your PATH before cloning.
-- If you on unsupported platform, check the APSIM NG installation procedure for each of these platform: MacOS: https://apsimnextgeneration.netlify.app/install/macos
+- Check the APSIM NG installation procedure for each of these platform: MacOS: https://apsimnextgeneration.netlify.app/install/macos
 linux: https://apsimnextgeneration.netlify.app/install/linux